Seppli11/ZHAW-Summary/summaries/24FS/CCP2/3_Kubernetes.md

 <img src="./res/Kubernetes/image-20240306083418885.png" alt="image-20240306083418885" style="zoom:33%;" />

 As one can see in the flow chart above, pods are deployed atomically, meaning either all containers run, or all of them are terminated.
 If a pod dies (e.g. a container of the pod crashes or the cluster node containing the pod crashes) Kubernetes doesn't bother to bring the pod back up.
-Instead, a new pod is deployed in its place (and a such, the pod has a new pod ID and a new IP address).
+Instead, a new pod is deployed in its place (and as such, the pod has a new pod ID and a new IP address).
 Pods are treated as cattle in the analogy *pets vs cattle*.

 ### Namespace

 A namespace can be used to separate different applications.
 Furthermore, it's possible to write policies which limit the resources for the namespace.

-All namespace get be viewed by `kubectl get namespaces`
+All namespaces can be viewed by `kubectl get namespaces`

 ### Replication